Today’s rates for a wide variety of multifamily loans

 Liability

-While smart property owners always have a robust insurance policy, owners still could potentially be held liable for accidents and crimes that occur on the property.
+While you should always have a robust insurance policy, owners still could potentially be held liable for accidents and crimes that occur on the property.
+So: Make sure your policy covers what you need.
 This risk is basically non-existent for comparable investments such as stocks, bonds, or real estate investment trusts (REITs).

 Maintenance Expenses

-From windows and railings to appliances and lightbulbs, apartment buildings often need constant maintenance, and landlords are responsible for paying for it.
+From windows and railings to appliances and lightbulbs, apartment buildings need constant maintenance, and you as landlord are responsible for paying for it.
 While insurance may cover larger items, maintenance, repair, and replacement costs are still significant expenses.

 Low Liquidity

-Unlike stocks or bonds, you can’t simply click to sell an apartment building, and, even if you could, you might not get the price you want.
+Unlike stocks or bonds, you can’t simply click to sell an apartment building, and, even if you could, you wouldn't get the price you want.
 Multifamily properties often take several months to sell, and closing can be a time-intensive process.

 How to Determine the Best Cities/States for Multifamily Investing